dotnet/docs-maui/docs/user-interface/controls/slider.md

 </ContentPage>
 ```

-In this example, the `Rotation` property of the first `Label` is bound to the `Value` property of the <xref:Microsoft.Maui.Controls.Slider>, as is the `Text` property of the second `Label` with a `StringFormat` specification.
-When the page first appears, the second `Label` displays the text string with the value.
-To display text without data binding, you'd need to specifically initialize the `Text` property of the `Label` or simulate a firing of the `ValueChanged` event by calling the event handler from the class constructor.
+In this example, the `Rotation` property of the first <xref:Microsoft.Maui.Controls.Label> is bound to the `Value` property of the <xref:Microsoft.Maui.Controls.Slider>, as is the `Text` property of the second <xref:Microsoft.Maui.Controls.Label> with a `StringFormat` specification.
+When the page first appears, the second <xref:Microsoft.Maui.Controls.Label> displays the text string with the value.
+To display text without data binding, you'd need to specifically initialize the `Text` property of the <xref:Microsoft.Maui.Controls.Label> or simulate a firing of the `ValueChanged` event by calling the event handler from the class constructor.

 ## Precautions